 maxIterations = 500; gridSize = 1000; xlim = [-0.748766713922161, -0.748766707771757]; ylim = [ 0.123640844894862, 0.123640851045266]; x = linspace( xlim(1), xlim(2), gridSize ); y = linspace( ylim(1), ylim(2), gridSize ); [xGrid,yGrid] = meshgrid( x, y ); count = mandelbrot_count(maxIterations, xGrid, yGrid); figure(1) imagesc( x, y, count ); colormap([jet();flipud( jet() );0 0 0]); axis off title('Mandelbrot set');

-To open the GPU Coder app, on the MATLAB toolstrip Apps tab, under Code
+To open the GPU Coder app, on the MATLAB toolstrip, in the Apps tab, under Code

 Generation, click the GPU Coder app icon.
 You can also open the app by typing